temporalio/documentation/docs/java/how-to-get-the-result-of-an-activity-execution-in-java.md

 To get the results of an asynchronously invoked Activity method, use the `Promise` `get` method to block until the Activity method result is available.

-Sometimes an Activity lifecycle goes beyond a synchronous method invocation.
+Sometimes an Activity Execution lifecycle goes beyond a synchronous method invocation.
 For example, a request can be put in a queue and later a reply comes and is picked up by a different Worker process.
 The whole request-reply interaction can be modeled as a single Activity.